CyVerse-learning-materials/neon_data_science/step5.rst

     .. code-block :: bash

-    	ezd -P # In this example I'm also installing Portainer.io sudo usermod -aG docker $USER
+    	ezd -p # In this example I'm also installing Portainer.io sudo usermod -aG docker $USER

 Set the paths: